BradleyCodeU/bradleycodeu.github.io/_aicc/u05arraysOfArrays/tensorflowLinear/instructions.md

 With these points `(7, 9), (13, 21), (3, 1)` we *expect* that the slope will be 2.

 What is the minimum amount of repetitions needed to get the correct slope from the algorithm?

+What happens to the `loss` every 100 repetitions?

 #### Question 5